Carmen Varner // Food, Lifestyle, and Travel Blogger

 The nighttime light show at the Multimedia Fountain Park.

-Things to Do in Warsaw: Gardens, Parks, Nature, Best Views
+Gardens, Parks, Nature, Best Views

 Multimedia Fountain Park at night - Easy Warsaw sightseeing option with free shows May through September.
 The fountain changes colors & splish splashes artistically as music plays.
 One of my favorite free things to do in Warsaw. *my personal favorite.